Security and data handling

 What data is collected

-• Jira entities: Count and IDs of Jira entities, such as projects, issues, and custom fields, retrieved from your database.
+• Jira entities: Depending on consent, either count and IDs (basic consent) or keys and names (extended consent) of entities such as projects, issues, and custom fields, retrieved from your database.

-• Instance metadata: Metadata about your Jira instance, such as hardware specification, network speed, and identifiers, like Server ID.
+• Instance metadata: Metadata about your Jira instance, such as infrastructure details (for example, hardware specification, network characteristics) and identifiers like Server ID.

-• App data: Count and IDs of entities coming from the most critical Marketplace apps.
+• App data: Depending on consent, either count and IDs (basic consent) or keys and names (extended consent) of entities coming from Marketplace or custom apps.

-For more detailed information on data points that we collect, see Assessing the scale of your Jira instance.
+For more detail on the data points we collect, see Assess the scale of your Jira and Confluence instances.

 Identifiable data

-We don’t collect any identifiable data, such as usernames or issue keys.
-Everything is based on IDs.
+In the basic consent, we don’t collect any identifiable data, such as usernames or issue keys.
+All metrics are based on IDs.
+In extended consent, we may collect user-generated content (issue keys, names), but not personal identifiable information (PII).

 How data is collected

-When you connect to your instance, we run an assessment that takes 24 hours.
-Once it’s done, we’ll display the results in Portfolio insights:
+When you connect your instance, we run an assessment that takes up to a few hours.
+In most cases, the assessment will be much faster.

-Your data is stored in cloud for 2 years.
-Afterwards, it’s automatically deleted.
+Assessment data used for cloud readiness is stored for up to 2 years, after which it’s automatically deleted.

 Data collection